rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/prearchive_cleanup_overview.md

 To manage duplicates:

-1. Review the sessions to identify the correct and most up-to-date data.
+1. Review the sessions to identify the correct and most up-to-date image data.
 2. Delete any unnecessary duplicate sessions.

 ---